GOVERNOR CUOMO ANNOUNCES ROBERT MOSES AND JONES BEACH STATE PARKS NOW OPEN

 Current Status: OPEN - The park suffered significant damage to trees, however it is fully operational with no restrictions.
 There was also roof damage to the Annex which has been repaired.
 Tree stumps and debris will still be stockpiled and the emergency tree contractor will be working in the park during the summer.
 Tree work will be complete by the summer.

 Current Status: OPEN - Roof repair is complete.
 Fence work is almost complete.
-Fence on the perimeter of the park is complete.
+A fence on the perimeter of the park is complete.
 Tree work within the park is almost complete.
 There is tree work yet to be completed on the trail south of the park.
 Tree work and fence repair are still underway.

 Current Status: OPEN - All facilities within Bethpage State Park that are scheduled to be open are open.